Welcome to Max Lopez's Portfolio

 Building a Handheld Educational Device from Scratch

-Before even beginning work on the design, I did particularly extensive research on educational software and “edutainment”.
+Before even beginning work on the design, I did particularly extensive research on educational software and "edutainment."
 A large part of this was creating a survey that I sent out to multiple middle school teachers who then shared it with their students, getting hundreds of responses as a result, all of which helped guide my design going forward.

 Throughout the process, I was slowly self-learning some basic electronic skills that would enable me to get the hardware to interface with the software for my final prototype, and after getting the right components and connecting them together in the correct way, I had a fully functioning handheld device.
 Alongside a friend, I developed some basic software that could run on the device and be demoed, giving a clear picture of what the device would be like.

-Gasket
+Gasket Cover

 Summer 2024